rsksmart/devportal-1.0/rif/identity/data-vault/architecture/client.md

 The `Config` object has the following fields:

 - `serviceUrl: string`: the IPFS Centralized Data Vault Service url
 - `authManager?: AuthManager`: the authentication manager.
-Please find below how to instantiate it.
+Please find instructions on how to instantiate it below.
 - `encryptionManager: EncryptionManager`: the encryption manager.
-Please find below how to instantiate it.
+Please find instructions on how to instantiate it below.

 ```typescript
 import DataVaultWebClient from '@rsksmart/ipfs-cpinner-client'